JUNE

 “Huh?”
 June asked in confusion.
 “What process?”

 “I mean the process.
-The suffering people endure before they leave their body.
+The suffering people endure before they leave their bodies.
 I have nothing to do with that,” he said simply, then leaned forward and folded his arms across his chest.
 When he turned to face her, June saw his eyes held a seriousness that could not be ignored.

 “Don’t.”
 June lifted a hand as if to stop him from speaking.